JulienOrain/documentation/docs/guides/how-it-works/report-templates/index.md

 svcLevelGetType takes a Service Level object as a single argument and will return a string with the type of Service Level.

-This would currently be either Availablity or Latency.
+This would currently be either Availability or Latency.

 ### func svcLevelGetTrends (svcName string, sl ServiceLevel, lrs *[]Report) string